ap9994405/StarCalculator/README.md

 `StarPolyCalc` is a tool designed to compute the **Star Polynomial**, adapted from [`ZZPolyCalc`](https://github.com/solccp/zzcalculator).
 It inherits the core functionalities of `ZZPolyCalc` while introducing optimizations and extensions tailored for star-shaped molecular structures.

-Building on the foundation of `ZZPolyCalc`, `StarPolyCalc` focuses on efficiently analyzing and processing star patterns within molecular graphs.
+Building on the foundation of `ZZPolyCalc`, `StarPolyCalc` focuses on efficiently analyzing star patterns within molecular graphs.

 ## **Reference**
 Original tool: [`ZZPolyCalc`](https://github.com/quantumint/zzpolycalc)